Lucamasta9000/Darts-scorer/README.md

 # Darts-scorer
-Run the folder on your raspberry pi.
+Run the folder on your raspberry pi (or select debian distro).
 It will tell you what you are missing when you run the file.
 It will use flask to create a web application and an api where you can connect via an ip address on port 5000. e.g(192.168.1.1:5000).
 For now it will only use a single camera I might work on adding multi camera support but I can't test it because I only have one camera.
 For now it isn't brilliant but I am not too sure on how to intergrate machine learning as most of this project was create by claude.

 KNOWN LIMITATIONS - please read before relying on this: